 My Lesson Learned

 Once, I was doing an educational springtime activity with a few 3-year-olds.
 The outdoor activity involved putting flowers into a planter and watering it.
-I was happily sitting with the children and doing most of the work by pouring potting soil into the large pot, taking flowers out of the tray and placing them into the pot, and covering the plant with new soil.
+I was happily sitting with the children and doing most of the work by pouring potting soil into the large pot, taking flowers out of the tray, placing them into the pot, and covering the plant with new soil.
 I had instructed the children to watch me and help water the flowers.
 The kids were bursting with energy and having difficulty not touching the colorful flowers.

 Teaching Your Children to Value Their Possessions